A Good Life And A Good Death: What Is Palliative Care?

 What are the consequences for doctors and for the patient's treatment of using this kind of language?

 I think people feel an obligation, if they identify as a fighter, to keep trying any and every treatment offered to them — sometimes without a full appreciation of the risks of those treatments or whether those treatments might keep them in a place they don't want to be, like an intensive care unit, instead of having the opportunity to go home.
 I think that sort of "fight or give up" mentality is such a toxic binary.
-And I've seen people suffer tremendously because they felt that if they said no to therapy that they would be letting other people around them down.
+And I've seen people suffer tremendously because they felt that if they said no to therapy, that they would be letting other people around them down.

-From my perspective, when I was in my residency when I heard those words I then felt obligated to offer anything and everything to the patient or family — even when I knew that certain treatments were not going to help them, but could very well hurt them.
-So I think hearing those words almost put a stop to any real in-depth conversation about what someone is hoping for, and what realistically we as physicians can offer them to fulfill those hopes.
+From my perspective, when I was in my residency, when I heard those words, I then felt obligated to offer anything and everything to the patient or family — even when I knew that certain treatments were not going to help them but could very well hurt them.
+So I think hearing those words almost put a stop to any real in-depth conversation about what someone is hoping for and what realistically we as physicians can offer them to fulfill those hopes.

 I still regret the ways that I offered therapies to patients that I knew would not be in their best interest.
 But I didn't know how to talk about another way when I was in my training.

-What kind of therapies might might be harmful or not be in their best interest?
+What kind of therapies might be harmful or not be in their best interest?

-Being in a clinical trial is one example of a therapy people often feel they need to take, but may not truly be in their best interests if it, for example, requires them to uproot their life and go elsewhere.
-Or if it has side effects that we may not really know about because part of the trial is to figure out what the toxicities are.
+Being in a clinical trial is one example of a therapy people often feel they need to take but may not truly be in their best interests if it, for example, requires them to uproot their life and go elsewhere.
+Or if it has side effects that we may not really know about, because part of the trial is to figure out what the toxicities are.

-And the other scenario I've seen is people in the ICU with an overwhelming infection or a set of post-surgical complications; and they're suffering one complication after another, especially if they're elderly.
+And the other scenario I've seen is people in the ICU with an overwhelming infection or a set of post-surgical complications, and they're suffering one complication after another, especially if they're elderly.
 And we can keep trying to manipulate their physiology, using very powerful medications and machines, but we're not always as attentive to what someone's life would actually look like if we were successful in reversing some of the problems that they're going through.

 So when a palliative care team is involved and you have these kinds of difficult discussions early on in a serious diagnosis, what can a good outcome look like for the patient?

 The advantage of getting to know people and their family early on when they first get a diagnosis is that we can really help them through their treatment.
-To think about and articulate what's most important for them if a specific treatment doesn't work, or if it takes a huge toll on their quality of life.
-And when we can have those discussions, then a happy ending might be that they have their pain, their shortness of breath, their nausea, all of those things exquisitely well-controlled.
+To think about and articulate what's most important for them if a specific treatment doesn't work or if it takes a huge toll on their quality of life.
+And when we can have those discussions, then a happy ending might be that they have their pain, their shortness of breath, their nausea, all of those things exquisitely well controlled.
 And they decide on their own terms when to transition, for example, to hospice.

 When I was a hospice doctor, I think the best situations were when people were still able to be themselves and participate as much in living as they could — even though their bodies were failing.
 They could still be cognitively intact.
-Their symptoms were well-controlled.
+Their symptoms were well controlled.
 They were in a place they wanted to be in.
 They were living their lives on their own terms for however long they had.
 And that to me is what a good ending can look like.

-Even other doctors don't always understand what palliative care is, or embrace it.
+Even other doctors don't always understand what palliative care is or embrace it.
 What do you think the obstacle is?

 I think doing what we do in our field is a little bit of the rejection of our culture's idea of what medicine exists to do.
 I think the public thinks of doctors as heroes that can beat diseases and extend lives.
 And in many important ways we are heroes.
 Surgery is safer.
 Childbirth is safer.
 We've eliminated certain infectious diseases almost entirely because of vaccines.
 But I think we are not good at knowing what to do when we can't fix a problem.